Doing business with DNREC during the coronavirus period. More Info

 The Department of Natural Resources and Environmental Control (DNREC), the Delaware Emergency Management Agency (DEMA), and the Delaware Public Service Commission (PSC) work in close consultation during energy emergency shortages.
-DNREC’s Division of Climate, Coastal, & Energy is the lead agency for energy emergency planning.
+DNREC’s Division of Climate, Coastal and Energy is the lead agency for energy emergency planning.
 The DEMA director is the primary advisor to the governor in an emergency/energy crisis.

 An “energy emergency” is an actual or impending shortage or curtailment of usable, necessary energy resources, such that the maintenance of necessary services, the protection of public health, safety, and welfare, or the maintenance of a basically sound economy is imperiled in any geographical section of the state.
 The Delaware Energy Assurance Plan guides timely and coordinated notification to state government, private sector entities, institutions, the media and residents in the state if an energy emergency should occur, and defines appropriate actions to be taken, including enactment of regulations, rules, laws, and other actions by the state.

 The state enabling legislation for the plan (20 Del.C.
 Chapter 31) provides for development of standby state energy conservation plans to reduce energy demand by regulating public and private consumption of energy during a severe energy supply interruption.
 Federal authority for preparing the Delaware Energy Emergency Response Plan is based on the U. S. Public Law 94-163, Section 362, of 1975.